jina2k/hf2spy/README.md

 ~ fixing CUSIP data (creating a web query tool and storing results, code not included in repo)

-Currently the estimated time for running the application on a file is 1 minute (using Blackrock's 13F holdings for May of 2021).
-Citadel's 13F in comparison takes around 50 seconds. (before grouping and removing extraneous variables, Blackrock took 7 minutes and Citadel took 2 minutes)
+Currently the estimated time for running the application on a file (on battery) is 1 minute (using Blackrock's 13F holdings for May of 2021).
+Citadel's 13F in comparison takes around 50 seconds. (before grouping and removing extraneous variables, Blackrock took 7 minutes and Citadel took 2 minutes) When plugged in, running the application takes approximately 10 seconds less time.